Published 2023-12-03.

 Control Mode

-1. Connect the computer running Live to the P3S via a USB cable.
-My laptop has USB-3 type A ports, so I use a USB A to USB C cable.
+- Connect the computer running Live to the P3S via a USB cable.
+My laptop has USB-3 type A ports, so I use a USB-A to USB-C cable.

-3. If you have speakers attached to the P3S’s 1/4" audio connectors, mute the audio, or you will hear several loud booms in the following steps.
+- 💥 If you have speakers attached to the P3S’s 1/4" audio connectors, and you have not updated the P3S firmware to v1.2.5+: mute the audio or you will hear several loud boom sounds in the following steps.

 The confusing display message has two parts: